Welcome to today's edition of the Rush 24-7 podcast.

 And I still don't believe that's a particularly meaningful short-term or long-term solution.

-I'm willing to consider it if necessary to pass a comprehensive plan.
+I'm willing to consider it, if necessary, to pass a comprehensive plan.

 All over the ballpark.

-Now we have a we have three bites here.
+Now, we have three bites here.

-The first bite is a montage, it's comical, a montage of questions that uh Stephanopoulos asked Pelosi, because he knows.
+A montage of questions that Stephanopoulos asked Pelosi because he knows.

 Stephanopoulos knows this issue is killing Democrats.